Press Conference by Shozaburo Jimi, Minister for Financial Services

 The first one relates to the idea of a comprehensive exchange.
 Given that the related authorities reached an agreement on centralized supervision last Friday, what do you think of that arrangement?
 On the other hand, seeing as there has been no specific discussion of any approach to supervision as to which ministry or agency will assume what responsibility, please also let us know the schedule, if there is one, for the work of coordination in the future.

-A.
+- A.

-There was a development two nights ago that is related to the question you have just asked: the Comprehensive Exchange Study Team, which consists of Senior Vice Ministers and Parliamentary Secretaries of the Financial Services Agency (FSA), the Ministry of Agriculture, Forestry and Fisheries (MAFF) and the Ministry of Economy, Trade and Industry (METI), put together an interim summaryopen new window.
+There was a development two nights ago that is related to the question you have just asked: the Comprehensive Exchange Study Team, which consists of Senior Vice Ministers and Parliamentary Secretaries of the Financial Services Agency (FSA), the Ministry of Agriculture, Forestry and Fisheries (MAFF) and the Ministry of Economy, Trade and Industry (METI), put together an interim summary.
 I would like to express my deep gratitude to the members who enthusiastically attended the meetings - a total of six official meetings were held in the short period of less than two months, starting with the first meeting on October 28 - and also convened impromptu meetings or kept in contact by phone to put together the interim summary.

 Some of the topics addressed in the interim summary are still left without any collective view formed.
 As stated at the beginning of the interim summary, it has been agreed that the initiative will be carried out under a common vision that a comprehensive exchange should be realized.
 A discussion is scheduled to be resumed after the New Year holidays once opinions and other inputs are collected from market players.
 The FSA is committed to making efforts that lead to the creation of a comprehensive exchange that would actually be used by market players.